Óttar Sveinsson

 Óttar Halldór Sveinsson (born 14 October 1958) is an Icelandic author and former journalist.
-He is best know for his book series Útkall where he documents search and rescue missions in Iceland.
+He is best known for his book series Útkall where he documents search and rescue missions in Iceland.
 His first book, Útkall Alfa TF-SIF, about several rescue missions involving the Icelandic Coast Guard helicopter Sif (TF-SIF), came out in 1995.
 As of 2022, he has written 29 books.